 - Params:

-session_id required (full ID or prefix)
+session_idrequired (full ID or prefix) - Example call:

 - Return: